contensis/docs-management-http/model/entry-usage-info.md

 ## Properties

-Data properties are items defined by the [fields collection](/model/content-type.md#field) set in a content type.

-## Properties

 | Name | Type | Format | Description |
 | :------- | :--- | :----- | :---------- |
 | id | string | GUID | The entry identifier as a 128 bit GUID. |